Oakfield Glen and Bashfordsland Wood

 There are spaces for car parking along Oakfield Drive (Oakfield entrance) and at Red Fort Park (Bashfordsland entrance) and free parking is also available at the Oakfield community centre on Oakfield Drive.

-There are toilet facilities and a café in Oakfield community centre.
+There are toilet facilities in Oakfield Community Centre.

 The site contains an outdoor gym, an orienteering course, sculpture trails and three wildlife ponds.